-We aim to increase engagement with parents, children, staff and the wider community in our reading projects to develop enjoyment, enthusiasm and community links through activities such as:
+We aim to increase engagement with parents, children, staff and the wider community in our reading projects to develop enjoyment, enthusiasm and community links.
+The school Reading Lead and School Librarian are also taking part in the 'World of Stories' project which encourages children to develop a lifelong love of reading.